First 3D reconstruction of a blast furnace using muography: Tomography reconstruction theory

 \subsection{Inverse problem}

-The reconstruction of a muography image is achieved by solving an inverse problem.
+The reconstruction of a muography image is achieved by solving an inverse problem \citep{tarantola2005inverse}.
 The goal is to recover the distribution of properties of the medium (\textbf{3D density}) from measurements of muon rates and their directions.
-An inverse problem is a situation in which one tries to determine the parameters of a model $p$ (here the 3D density of the environnement) from experimental measurements $m$ (muon rates) such that $m=f(p)$ where $f$ contains the open muon flux (calibration) and the law governing the absorption of muons in matter.
+An inverse problem is a situation in which one tries to determine the parameters of a model $p$ (here the 3D density of the environment) from experimental measurements $m$ (muon rates) such that $m=f(p)$ where $f$ contains the open muon flux (calibration) and the law governing the absorption of muons in matter.
 While a single parameter estimate can be easily obtained by least squares fitting, the use of Monte Carlo methods allows the maintenance of the stochasticity of the model during the estimation of these parameters.
-In order to improve the reliability of the results, it is good practice to add some informations about the objet to study, other than data, that we call \textit{a priori} information \citep{tarantola2005inverse}.
-They allow to constrain the solutions space and improve the accuracy of the statistical answer.
+In order to improve the reliability of the results, it is good practice to add some information about the object to study, other than data, that we call \textit{a priori} information.
+This allows to constrain the solutions space and improve the accuracy of the statistical answer.

-We use the Metropolis-Hastings algorithm which is a particular class of Monte Carlo methods using Markov chains.
+We use the Metropolis-Hastings algorithm which is a particular class of Monte Carlo methods using Markov chains (MCMC).
 It works like a geometrically biased random walk with a data based selection at each throw \citep{sambridge2002monte}.
 Each new proposal/model can be accepted or rejected if the likelihood of the model (regarding the data and the physics of the problem) is greater or smaller than the likelihood of the previous model.
 Hence, unlike more general Monte Carlo methods where the sampled values are statistically independent, in the Metropolis-Hastings algorithm they are statistically auto-correlated.
 This auto-correlation is minimized by adding a threshold number of changes that must be accepted between the recording of two consecutive samples.
+In practice, we should try to record different models.
+We voxalized the volume and modified its content by changing 400 voxel values per attempt, with statistical recording every 10 models.
+That corresponds to 4000 changes of voxels between two models.
+It is an empirical criterion defined manually to decorrelate the semblance of two models, while having statistics in a reasonable time.